Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Results for 1982-1999 Dataset

-\subsection{Posterior distributions}
+\subsection{Posterior Distributions}

-After validating our numerical algorithm, the full MCMC simulation was run, using likelihood function (\ref{eqn_joint_Lx}) for default probability parameters $(p, \rho)$ and recovery parameters $(\mu, \sigma, \omega)$, treating latent variables $\bm{X}=(X_1,\ldots,X_T)$ as parameters and using data described above.
+After validating our numerical algorithm, the full MCMC simulation was run, using likelihood function (\ref{eqn_joint_Lx}) for default probability parameters $(p, \rho)$ and recovery parameters $(\mu, \sigma, \omega)$, treating latent variables $\bm{X}=(X_1,\ldots ,X_T)$ as parameters.
+That is, MCMC gives samples from posterior distributions for parameters $\bm \theta$ and latent factor ${\bm X}$.

-The posterior sample paths (after the burn-in) for parameters $(p,\rho,\mu, \omega, \sigma)$ are shown in Figure 1.
-All paths reveal well-mixed MCMC samples indicative of stationary distributions, as should be expected from a convergent MCMC simulation.
-Figure 2 shows the posterior density functions estimated from the posterior samples for parameters $(p,\rho,\mu, \omega, \sigma)$ and one of the 18 latent variables $X_{10}$.
+The posterior sample paths (after the burn-in) for parameters $(p,\rho,\mu, \omega, \sigma)$ are shown in Figure \ref{fig1}.
+All paths reveal well-mixed MCMC samples indicative of stationary distributions, as expected for a convergent MCMC simulation.
+Figure \ref{fig2} shows the posterior density functions estimated from the posterior samples for parameters $(p,\rho,\mu, \omega, \sigma)$ and one of the 18 latent variables $X_{10}$.
 Clearly, the densities show some positive skewness for all parameters and negative skewness for $X_{10}$.
-Table 3 shows the summary statistics of all five parameters computed from the posterior samples - the mode, mean, standard deviation (stdev), skewness and kurtosis.
-To quantify uncertainty in a simple manner, the coefficient of variation (CV), defined as the ratio of standard deviation to the mean, is also shown in Table 3.
-Consistent with Figure 2, we see significant positive skewness in most parameters.
-In addition, the kurtosis values of some parameters are significantly higher than 3 (kurtosis of a normal density).
+Table \ref{tab3} shows the summary statistics of all five parameters computed from the posterior samples -- the mode, mean, standard deviation (stdev), skewness and kurtosis.
+To quantify uncertainty in a simple manner, the coefficient of variation (CV), defined as the ratio of standard deviation to the mean, is also shown in Table \ref{tab3}.
+Consistent with Figure \ref{fig2}, we see significant positive skewness in most parameters; kurtosis values of some parameters are significantly larger than three (kurtosis of a normal density).
+This also indicates that Gaussian approximation for parameter uncertainties (typically used under the frequentist maximum likelihood method) is not appropriate.